moses13645/W11TBLauncher/README.md

 # W11TBLauncher

 As you may have used in the past, windows 10 had the ability to support custom taskbars.
-This as disappeared from Windows 11 new GUI.
+This has disappeared from Windows 11 new TaskBar GUI.

 This piece of code will help you to add extra shortcuts menu to Windows 11 Taskbar.